xxx/spitzonian/README.md

 AU - Hey you
 Scrounge some pi electrons
 Yer brain goes GUNH!
 DON'T SNIFF ETHER!
-Buy I know yer gonna, now that I said it
+But I know yer gonna, now that I said it
 I gotta wax it up 'fore I put it in the drink
 Don't rassle with the lifeguard